 1. Seek professional help

-Above anything else, and before we recommend anything else, it’s very important that you consider this option first, especially if it has come to the point where your anxiety is interfering with the rest of your daily life.
+Above anything else, and before we recommend anything else, it’s very important that you consider finding a therapist first, especially if it has come to the point where your anxiety is interfering with the rest of your daily life.

 If your anxiety is affecting your work, relationships, and daily happiness, seek professional help.